The Devil in the Dust

 The sergeant's man crouched grim-faced over the small hot fire, holding his dagger in the flame.

 Neither girl spoke; both perhaps were counting their steps, counting their breaths, waiting.

 Blaise grunted something to the man, then said, "Please, ladies, will you hurry now?"

 Before they reached the next turn in the road, they heard the boy at last begin his screaming.

 Read an extract from Feast of the King's Shadow

-Marron, another central character from Tower of the King's Daughter appears in an extract which you can read on Chaz Brenchley's Northern Gothic website.
-Better still, read the book: The Tower of the King's Daughter, by Chaz Brenchley (Orbit).
-It should be available at your local bookshop, or click here to order it from Amazon.co.uk.
+Marron, another central character from The Devil in the Dust appears in an extract which you can read on Chaz Brenchley's website.
+Better still, read the book: The Devil in the Dust, by Chaz Brenchley is published by Wizard's Tower Press.